What is a personal development facilitator?

 Working with me

 I no longer work in organisational settings, though I am still available to individuals or self-elected groups who find themselves drawn to work with me.
-Do email or phone in the first instance.
-For working face-to-face I am based in Totnes in South Devon, or it may be possible to meet elsewhere in the UK on my frequent travels.
-Sometimes people organise their own group gatherings.
-Please email for more information.
+For working face-to-face I am based in a small Yorkshire village, where we can work outside in the garden hut, inside when we are allowed, or we might explore working online or on the telephone.
+In the past, small groups of people have organised their own gatherings which I have facilitated, although this is perhaps not for current times.
+Do email or phone for more up-to-date information.